Posted in Fillers

 When injected correctly into the right tissue plane, these treatments are very safe.
 Many years ago, there was a high risk of nodules; however, due to changes in how we reconstitute the product (it’s now mixed with more fluid and less concentrated), this risk is almost negligible.
 It is, however, important to go to an experienced injector as these fillers are not able to be dissolved.

-Risks are nodules, infection, delayed skin reactions, granuloma, scarring, necrosis and blindness.
+Risks are nodules, infection, delayed skin reactions, granuloma, scarring, necrosis and – in extremely rare cases – blindness.
 The treatment is contra-indicated in patients with auto-immune disease because of the increased risk of delayed onset reactions and granulomas.
 In these patients, the immune system may see the filler as a foreign body and cause an acute inflammatory response.
 The same risks can be experienced with other gel-based fillers.
 However, as these liquid fillers cannot be dissolved, the overall risk is probably slightly higher than with the gel-based fillers.

 What is the cost?

-The cost of the Liquid Facelift at Privée Clinic is $880 per vial, or $1,500 for 2 vials.
+The cost of the Collagen Stimulating Facelift at Privée Clinic is $880 per vial, or $1,500 for 2 vials.
 Overall the treatment is a long-term solution to improve the skin quality, tightness and volume.
-Because the whole face is addressed in the Liquid Facelift and these fillers are long-lasting, this treatment is more cost effective.
+Because the whole face is addressed and the fillers used are long-lasting, this treatment is quite cost effective.
 If you were to inject all these areas with other gel-based fillers the cost would be significantly more, and the results would not last as long.